Posted in Technology

 Click here if you’re looking to set up the desktop version of Zoom.

 {This post has been getting the most hits on my studio website since April of 2020.
 I’ve updated it a few times as Zoom settings have changed.
-Here is the current procedure as of November 2022 – unlike the desktop version, the iPad settings for the app have not changed since I last posted in January.
-For more detailed information on using other features of Zoom, dive into the resources available on the Zoom website.}
+Here is the current procedure as of August 2024.
+Go to the Zoom website for detailed information on using this app’s other features.}

 Zoom’s M.I.Q.
 (Music I.Q.) has risen quite a bit since the spring of 2020 when music teachers began to widely use the Zoom app for online lesson delivery.
 The sound settings for transmitting music are now explicitly built in and identified.
 In case it’s been a few months since you last updated Zoom, or if you never got the audio settings just right, here is a quick guide to the iPad version of the app.
 The desktop settings are covered here.